 However, after losing a home they loved to multiple offers, nothing seemed to stack up to the benchmark my clients now had in their minds.
 Or nothing lasted on the market long enough for them to see with their busy work schedules.
 Or nothing matched the price they felt it was worth.
 After months of looking in Darien, we tried a new focus on Greenwich… and then Rowayton.

-It turns out that this was the special day when the one of a kind gem they had been searching for was found and their offer was accepted.
+It turns out that this was the special day when the one-of-a-kind gem they had been searching for was found, AND their offer was accepted.
 After touring dozens of homes across three towns, this historic antique near the Long Island Sound, previously a sea captain’s home, was about to begin a new chapter.
 This vintage home was number 62 of their home search, but for them, it was new and exciting, and number one!

 Thinking of buying or selling in the area?
 Set up your own MLS search here.
 Call me today 203-912-4440, or send a note in the form below.
 We will have a brief consultation about your goals, the market, and if I can help.